Superior Vena Cava (SVC) Syndrome

 What is superior vena cava syndrome (SVC)?

-The superior vena cava (SVC) is a large blood vessel that sends blood from your upper body and head to your heart.
+The superior vena cava (SVC) is a large blood vessel that carries blood from your head and upper body to your heart.
 SVC syndrome happens when blood flow through the superior vena cava is blocked.

 SVC syndrome is an oncologic emergency, which is a serious health problem caused by the cancer itself or its treatment.
 Oncologic emergencies need to be treated right away.